jonathonherbert/prosemirror-collab-playground/README.md

 Also todos:

-- The selection need a version, too, to avoid dictating incorrect selection states; in addition, at the moment, every user's selection is written into the plugin state when one changes, which is inefficient and resolved by only returning selection updates as they're needed.
-This is spiked in the plugin state but the bug is still not resolved.
 - Handle caret stacking so multiple carets at the same position aren't hidden
 - CSS fanciness to only show usernames when necessary